Maan-py/Maan-py/README.md

 - 💻 Started on 1 Dec 2021

-- 🎒 Informatics Engineering student at one of the university in Yogyakarta
+- 🎒 Computer science student at one of the university in Yogyakarta

 - 🖥️ Visit my portfolio at
 https://maan-py.github.io/portfolio-tailwind/